-The Master of Social Work degree opens up new career opportunities for working professionals and recent graduates looking for a new career path.
-Whether you are in a field related to social work or are a liberal arts graduate looking for a career helping people, the SJSU MSW degree is a great option.
+The Master of Social Work (MSW) degree opens up new career opportunities for working professionals and recent graduates looking for a new career path.
+Whether you are in a field related to social work or are a liberal arts graduate looking for a career helping people, our MSW hybrid program is a great option.
+Already hold a bachelor’s degree in social work?
+Explore our Advanced Standing option.

 |Sign up for email notifications||Program Website|